obruchez/olivier-bruchez-name/data/markdown/bookstoread.md

 * Bruce Rosenblum & Fred Kuttner, ["Quantum Enigma: Physics Encounters Consciousness"](http://www.amazon.com/Quantum-Enigma-Physics-Encounters-Consciousness/dp/019517559X)
 * Charles Seife, ["Decoding the Universe: How the New Science of Information Is Explaining Everything in the Cosmos, from Our Brains to Black Holes"](http://www.amazon.com/Decoding-Universe-Information-Explaining-Everything-ebook/dp/B000O76NFK/)
 * Max Tegmark, ["Our Mathematical Universe: My Quest for the Ultimate Nature of Reality"](http://www.amazon.com/Our-Mathematical-Universe-Ultimate-Reality-ebook/dp/B00DXKJ2DA/) (summarized by [@SelfAwarePatter](https://twitter.com/SelfAwarePatter) on [his blog](http://selfawarepatterns.com/2014/04/21/tegmarks-mathematical-universe-hypothesis/))
+* that old book my grandparents gave me when I was 8-10 years old

 ## Psychology